DericAugusto/ISN2022_ACL/sprint/backlogproduct.md

 ## general idea

-- the game looks like street figher
+- the game looks like street fighter: computer fights against the user

 ## hero (fighter)